cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Contrast with [mitigate](#mitigate).
 This reflects how we use **remediate** at Cobalt, and differs slightly from the NIST definition of [remediation](https://csrc.nist.gov/glossary/term/remediation).

+## Route

+In web applications, routing is a mechanism that determines which functionality is triggered when a user sends specific HTTP requests.
+A _route_ is a URL pattern associated with a handler that processes the request.

 ## Security Assertion Markup Language